MohammadHossanICT/MultiPipeLineDemo/README.md

 # MultiPipeLineDemo with Jenkins files.
-The read me file is adeed
+The read me file is adeed.
+This is the jenkins brnach